Bed Bug Infestation in the Bedroom? (Here’s What To Do)

 Another common sign is the appearance of tiny black specks on the bedsheets.
 If you add a drop of water or put a damp paper towel on it, this spot may expand into a red spot.
 This is proof that you’re dealing with bed bug frass (poop).

-Finally, bed bug casings (shells) are often found in places where bed bugs have been.
+Finally, bed bug casings (shells) are often found in places where bed bugs have been, such as mattress seams.

 Do Bed Bugs Ever Go Away on Their Own?